Take the quiz

 Crown for gap in teeth

-It is a quick and effective solution to treat certain cases of diastema.
-They are recommended in certain situations where orthodontics alone cannot treat the problem.
-For example, in patients with small teeth (generalised spaces), where crowns will have to be placed on the vast majority of teeth in order to obtain an aesthetic result.
+For example, in patients with small teeth (generalised spaces), crowns will have to be placed on the vast majority of teeth in order to obtain an aesthetic result.

 Crowns can also be used to correct crow's feet when there is a localised gap.
 These are made of porcelain or composite and are perfectly adapted to the colour and size of the teeth.
-Please note that crowns are effective in correcting diastema when teeth are already aligned and orthodontic treatment is not necessary.

 Frenectomy for diastema closure

-This is a minimally invasive surgery for diastema closure that consists of intervening on the brake of the upper lip, which is responsible for the separation of the teeth.
+This is a minimally invasive surgery for diastema closure that consists of intervening on the frenulum of the upper lip, which is responsible for the separation of the teeth.
 After this procedure, in most cases, the patient has to opt for orthodontic treatment to correct the blades.

 Diastema closure orthodontics